 - Income after housing.
-This is the annual median income minus the annual median housing cost in each city.
+This is the annual median earnings for full-time workers minus the annual median housing cost in each city.
 For the purpose of this study, we considered places with high incomes after housing to be more livable.
 Data for this metric came from the U.S. Census Bureau.

 - Population density.
 This is measured in people per square mile.
 Data comes from the U.S. Census Bureau.
 For this study, we considered places with higher population densities to be more livable.

 In order to produce our overall ranking, we ranked all 93 cities in each of the six metrics.
 We then averaged those rankings giving full weight to all metrics except population density, which we gave a half weighting.